 All Stability articles are published under a CC BY licence from Creative Commons.

-All Ubiquity Press journals and books strongly encourage authors to make the research objects associated with their publications openly available.
+The journal encourage authors to make the research objects associated with their publications openly available.
 This includes research data, software, bioresources and methodologies.
 This means that peer reviewers are able to better assess the foundations of claims made, and the research community and wider public are able to similarly validate authors’ work, and are more easily able to extend and build upon it.

-We endorse and adhere to the NISO Transfer Code of Practice, which ensures that when a journal transfers between publishers, that librarians, editors, and other publishers are informed and treated fairly.
+Ubiquity Press endorses and adhere to the NISO Transfer Code of Practice, which ensures that when a journal transfers between publishers, that librarians, editors, and other publishers are informed and treated fairly.